 United Nations/CEDAW

-- Statement by Ms. Reem Alsalem, UN Special Rapporteur on violence against women and girls and (22.5.23)
+Statement by Ms. Reem Alsalem, UN Special Rapporteur on violence against women and girls, its causes and consequences (22.5.23)

 - Yogyakarta principles